msrst/stocks_dl/README.md

 # stocks_dl

 Library for downloading stock data at boerse-frankfurt.de and finance.yahoo.com.
+Note that there are python libraries to download stock data from yahoo for free, which are much more comprehensible.
+The advantage of using boerse-frankfurt is that there is also balance sheet data available, as well as the quality of the price data is better because splits are included.

 Disclaimer: Please note that using this library may not be legal.